Australia’s S&P/ASX 200 (Index: ^AXJO)(ASX: XJO) and ALL ORDINARIES (Index: ^AXAO) (ASX: XAO) indices finished lower on Friday.

 Here’s a short recap of the Australian market:

-The share price of infant formula business Bubs Australia Ltd (ASX: BUB) rose by 6.7% after being on the end of a positive broker note.
+The share price of Bubs Australia Ltd (ASX: BUB) dropped 1.8% after the infant formula company held its AGM.

 Here are some of today’s top stories:

 - The real cost of our franking credits

 - 3 investments for an ASX at all-time highs

 The post ALL ORDINARIES finishes lower Friday: 8 ASX shares you missed appeared first on Motley Fool Australia.

 The Fool investment team has identified these ASX shares that could be worth a place in your portfolio.

 You’re invited!
 For a limited time, The Motley Fool Australia is giving away an urgent new investment report detailing our 3 TOP BLUE CHIP SHARES to own in 2019.

 So if you like trustworthy, stable, high-performing companies that pay fat fully franked dividends – we’ve got you covered!